-Portable Tanks, a division of GEI Works's customer service and sales team were very helpful on providing us with precise information on quality and specs of the water tank to aid us in our decisions making for the groundwater injection phase of the project.
+Portable Tanks, a division of Water Storage Tanks's customer service and sales team were very helpful on providing us with precise information on quality and specs of the water tank to aid us in our decisions making for the groundwater injection phase of the project.

 We had a leak along one of the corner seams and they quickly sent out a patch kit so we did not have to stop our injection.

 We have used the 6000 gal water pillow tanks and have been very satisfied.
 The Water pillows have now been used at 7 sites, and one of the sites is doing multiple injection and have ordered 2 more water pillows.
 View our Pillow Tank page for more production information.